sandra-calvo/Blockchain101-Feb2019/Lab 2 - Build and deploy your first Blockchain app.md

 The network contains the following components:

 - **Two peer organizations: Org1 and Org2**
-The tutorial series describe how to create two peer organizations and two associated peers.
 Think of organizations on a blockchain network to be like two different banks that need to transact with each other.
 We create the Org1 and Org2 Membership Services Provider (MSP) definition which defines the organizations Org1 and Org2.

 - **One orderer organization: Orderer Org**
 Because we are building a distributed ledger, the peers and orderers should be part of separate organization.
 Therefore, a separate organization is created for the orderer.
 Among other things, an orderer node orders the blocks of transactions that are sent to the peers to be written to their ledgers and become the blockchain.
 We create the Orderer Membership Services Provider (MSP) definition which defines the organization Orderer Org.